-AAOHN serves nearly 5,000 members located across the United States, US Territories and the World, with our international membership.
-AAOHN is comprised of 120 chapter organizations that are incorporated agencies under their state regulations.
+AAOHN serves over 4,000 members located across the United States, US Territories, and the World, with our international membership.
+AAOHN is comprised of 100 chapter organizations that are incorporated agencies under their state regulations.
 Each chapter has its own by-laws and officers, but follows guidance from AAOHN, nationally.

 The national association has an elected Board of Directors with a President, President-Elect, Secretary and 10 (2 from each of 5 regions) directors.
-Staff consists of a variety of occupational and environmental health nursing experts, along with personnel to support finance, the conference, membership, marketing, communications and other specialists that implement the strategic goals established by the Board of Directors.
+Staff consists of personnel to support finance, the conference, membership, chapters, marketing, education, communications and other specialists that implement the strategic goals established by the Board of Directors.
 Volunteer member committees drive innovation and services to membership.